Akram Moghrabi

-Akram Omar Moghrabi (أكرم عمر مغربي; born 19 October 1985) is a Lebanese professional footballer who plays as a forward for club Salam Zgharta.
+Akram Omar Moghrabi (أكرم عمر مغربي; born 19 October 1985) is a Lebanese professional footballer who plays as a forward for club Tripoli.

 Club career

 Moghrabi signed for Nejmeh's youth sector on 11 September 2002.
 On 23 July 2012 I-League club Churchill Brothers signed Moghrabi on a one-year deal.
 On 11 October 2012, he scored a hat-trick against ONGC.
 On 4 January 2013, he scored a brace against Shillong Lajong in a 6–0 win.
+Moghrabi returned to Nejmeh for the 2013–14 season.
+In summer 2014, Moghrabi signed for Tripoli on a one-year loan.
+In July 2015, Moghrabi returned to Nejmeh.
+In January 2018, Moghrabi signed for I-League club Mohun Bagan.

-On 5 September 2020, Moghrabi joined Lebanese Premier League club Safa.
+After being released by Nejmeh, Moghrabi joined Ahed on a one-year contract in September 2018.
+In September 2019, Moghrabi returned to Tripoli.
+On 5 September 2020, Moghrabi joined Safa.
 He scored a hat-trick on 3 January 2021, in a 5–0 win over Salam Zgharta in the league.
 On 22 May 2021, Moghrabi moved to Bourj.
 On 4 July 2022, Moghrabi moved to Sagesse, alongside Bourj teammate Abou Bakr Al-Mel.

+In December 2023, Moghrabi signed for Akhaa Ahli Aley.
+In September 2024, Moghrabi returned once again to Tripoli.
+After playing the 2025–26 Lebanese Second Division season with Salam Zgharta, Moghrabi was released by the club in August 2026.
+In September 2026, Moghrabi signed for Tripoli for a fourth time.

 Personal life

-Akram's brother, Ahmad, is also a footballer.
+Akram's brother, Ahmad, was also a footballer.

 Career statistics

 International

 Scores and results list Lebanon's goal tally first, score column indicates score after each Moghrabi goal.